JamesHarrisonZa/GameOfLifeEnterprise/README.md

 * docker run -d --rm --name gol -p 42420:42420 gol
 * docker run -it gol /bin/sh

+Or even more simple
+* docker-compose build
+* docker-compose up

 ## Continuous delivery
 Runs tests as code is committed to the master branch.
 On test success: Builds a new Docker image for my app tagged with the last checkin SHA.
 Pushes the new image to my Dockerhub repo.
 On build success: Connect to my cluster and initiates a rolling update based off the new docker image and tag.